-It’s important to think with a clear head when you’re unemployed and dealing with student loans.
-The last thing you want to do is rack up credit card debt by making loan payments with one.
-Instead, try some other options that will keep you on track without adding to your debt.
+It’s important to keep a clear head when you’re unemployed and juggling student loans.
+The last thing you want to do is rack up high-interest debt by using a credit card to cover expenses so you can make loan payments on time.
+Instead, take a look at some other options that could keep you on track without adding to your debt.

 You never want to face delinquency or default on your student loans.
-The student loan delinquency rate is 11.2%.
-To avoid becoming part of that statistic when you lose your job, get on the phone with your servicer ASAP.
+The student loan delinquency rate is above 25% in some parts of the U.S. — to avoid becoming part of that statistic when you lose your job, get on the phone with your servicer as soon as possible.

-If you have federal loans, you can apply for deferment or forbearance.
-During a deferment, you might not be responsible for the interest that accrues on Direct Subsidized Loans, among other loan types.
-During a forbearance, however, you’ll be responsible for all interest that accrues, no matter the loan type.
+If you have federal loans, you can apply for deferment or forbearance, which allow you to pause your repayment.
+During a deferment, you might not be responsible for the interest that accrues on direct subsidized loans (though you would under forbearance).

-You also could chat with your federal loan servicer about other payment options, such as income-driven repayment plans.
+Even better, you could chat with your federal loan servicer about other payment options, such as income-driven repayment plans.
 These plans adjust your monthly payment to a percentage of your discretionary income.
-You might not even have to pay anything under one of these plans.
-However, interest will continue to accrue.
+You might even end up with a payment of $0, although interest will continue to accrue.

-With private student loans, you might not have as many options for managing payments.
-But it’s still best to talk with your private student loan servicer.
-As with the government, some lenders have unemployment protections.
-You might even be able to put payments on hold for a few months.
+With private student loans, you might not have as many options for managing payments, but it’s still best to talk with your private student loan servicer.
+As with the government, some lenders have protections for borrowers, and you might even be able to put payments on hold for a few months.

-As soon as you’re out of a job, you need to file for unemployment.
-That’s a simple way to ensure some money is coming in to pay daily living expenses.
+As soon as you’re out of a job, you need to file for unemployment if you’re eligible.
+That’s a simple way to ensure at least some money is coming in to pay your daily living expenses.

 Each state sets its own guidelines for how much money you can collect on unemployment and for how long.
-In Mississippi, for example, you can only get up to $235 a week, whereas in Massachusetts you can claim up to $769.
-That might not seem like a lot, but it will certainly help keep you afloat.
+In Mississippi, for example, you can get up to $235 a week, while over in Massachusetts you may be able to claim as much as $823.
+That might not seem like a lot, but it could certainly help keep you afloat.

 Visit your state’s employment website to find out the process for applying.
 Even after qualifying for unemployment, make sure you understand what requirements you need to meet in order to continue receiving benefits.

 Even if you were able to get a forbearance or deferment on your student loans, you should try to cover any interest charges.
-You’ll pay less than your typical monthly payment while ensuring your balance doesn’t balloon while you’re out of work.
+You could pay less than your typical monthly payment, but still ensure your balance doesn’t balloon while you’re out of work.

-These gigs can earn you some extra cash while affording you the flexibility to go to job interviews and networking events to secure full-time work.
+These opportunities can earn you some extra cash while unemployed, while still allowing you to attend job interviews and networking events to secure your next full-time position.

 Remember when your parents told you to have at least three months’ worth of expenses in savings?
 This is why.